 Since Disney visitors wear MagicBands for the entirety of a Disney vacation, many guests want to add a bit of originality and flair.
 Luckily, Disney has a number of options available for personalizing your wristband.

 The most basic form of customization is color and theme selection.
 Disney has plenty of solid color choices as well as a number of premium special edition MagicBands: everything from Star Wars to the Incredibles.
 Most of these special bands can be purchased from shopDisney.com in advance of your trip or in theme park stores on-site.
 A limited selection of premium bands are also available for discounted upgrades for on-property guests.
 (See section 3 above for more details).

 9. Do MagicBands Integrate with Photopass and MemoryMaker?

 Yes!
 One of my favorite services at Disney parks is Photopass (also called MemoryMaker at Walt Disney World).
 Cast members who are professional photographers are located throughout the parks to take shots of your family’s vacation.
 Disney Photopass photographers can scan your MagicBand to add photos to your online account where you can download some or all of them depending on what options you purchase.
-This feature is already available at Walt Disney World and will debut at Disneyland with the release of MagicBand+.
+This feature is available at both Walt Disney World and at Disneyland.
+It’s much more convenient to scan a band than it is to find a Photopass code buried in an app on your phone, so this feature saves time and hassle.